Warley (1796 ship): Voyage 4 (1803–1804) & the Battle of Pulo Aura

 The Napoleonic Wars having broken out, Wilson took out a second letter of marque, this one dated 20 June 1803.
-Warley left Britain on 6 May 1803 for China, and arrived at Whampoa on 12 November.
+Warley left Britain on 6 May 1803, for China, and arrived at Whampoa on 12 November.
 It was on the return leg of this voyage that Warley had her greatest moment of glory.
 She crossed the Second Bar on 2 February 1804.
 Wilson, in Warley, was second in command to Nathaniel Dance, who commanded the East Indiamen that were sailing in convoy back from China.
 As they were passing through the Straits of Malacca, they encountered a French squadron under Rear-Admiral the Comte de Linois, who hoped to seize as many of them as he could.

 Dance ordered his fleet to form a line of battle, while creating a bluff that four of his Indiamen were a squadron of ships of the line escorting the convoy.
 A skirmish ensued with the result that Linois, somewhat inexplicably, withdrew.

-Warley reached Penang on 1 March and St Helena on 9 June.
+Warley reached Penang on 1 March, and St Helena on 9 June.
 She arrived at the Downs on 8 August.
 Warley arrived back at London on 14 August 1804.
 Warley played a significant part and Lloyd's Patriotic Fund voted Wilson 500 guineas and a piece of plate worth 50 guineas.
 All the other captains received similar awards, with the officers and crews also receiving awards.
 Dance refused a baronetcy but was subsequently knighted.

 Voyages 5 to 9

 Voyage 5 (1805–1806)

-28 Aug Madras – 18 Sep Penang – 22 Oct Malacca – 1 January 1806 Whampoa – Second Bar 28 Feb – 16 Mar Malacca – 28 Mar Penang – 2 Jul St Helena – 3 Sep Downs.

 Captain Henry Wilson sailed from Portsmouth on 24 April 1805, bound for Madras and China.
 Warley reached Madras on 28 August, Penang on 18 September, and Malacca only on 22 October.
 She arrived at Whampoa on 1 January 1806.
-Homeward bound, she crossed the Second Bar on 28 February, returned to Malacca on 16 March and Penang on 28 March, reached St Helena on 2 July, and arrived at the Downs on 3 September.
+Homeward bound, she crossed the Second Bar on 28 February, returned to Malacca on 16 March, and Penang on 28 March, reached St Helena on 2 July, and arrived at the Downs on 3 September.
 She anchored on 7 September 1806.